 This epiphyte grows in large colonies in forests in Brazil.
 It grows slowly, and it can reach 30 to 90 centimeters in height with a spread of up to 60 centimeters.

-It has silver strakes through large leaves, and a beautiful pink flower spike.
+It has silver strakes through its large leaves and a beautiful pink flower spike.
 It is a monocarpic plant, which means it bears fruit only once in its life.

 4 – Puya Laxa

-This epiphyte is tough and slow growing, and it grows in Bolivia.
-It is an evergreen, and it can be up to 30 or 40 centimeters tall.
+This epiphyte is tough and slow-growing, found mainly in Bolivia.
+It is an evergreen, and it can grow up to 30 or 40 centimeters tall.

 The leaves are long and twisted, and they are covered in a silvery fuzzy wool-like substance.
 It has small royal purple flowers, but they are difficult to see.